Updated: Nov 15, 2020

 Maybe you are at workstation from home.

+Wherever you are take a moment to appreciate your surrounding.
 The body sensations you are feeling here and now.

 Appreciate if you are not sick.
 Your health.
 If your family is not sick.
 Their health.